Magical objects in Harry Potter: Moody's Magical Trunk

-Alastor Moody owns a strangely bewitched magical trunk.
+Alastor Moody is depicted as owning a strangely bewitched magical trunk.
 It has seven locks on it, and the trunk opens to a different assortment of objects for each lock.
 Most notably, though, the seventh compartment is about 10 ft deep (possibly because of the use of an Undetectable Extension Charm), and is where Barty Crouch Jr. imprisoned the real Moody.
 Other compartments contain spellbooks, Dark Detectors, and Moody's invisibility cloak.